Moesif/kong-plugin-moesif/kong-ingress-controller/README.md

 ## How to Install

+### Prerequisite
+>- Make sure the `lua-zlib` lib dependencies (git, zlib1g-dev, gcc) have been installed on the system.
+   >  - For example when using the apt package manager, run `apt-get update; apt-get install git zlib1g-dev gcc`.

 ### Create a ConfigMap with the Moesif Plugin Code

 You'll need to clone the [kong-moesif-plugin](https://github.com/Moesif/kong-plugin-moesif){:target="_blank" rel="noopener"} and navigate to the `kong/plugins` directory to create a configMap using